satiator/satiator-menu/README.md

 the Satiator menu.
 You may need to edit the `Makefile` to set your cross compiler.
 The default toolchain prefix is `sh-none-elf-`.

+A Dockerfile is provided in `docker/` which builds the same toolchain I use for release builds.